Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Introduction

 The first survey was conducted by P. H. Siegel, in which existing THz applications, sensors, and sources are presented \cite{sur1}.
 In 2004, M. J. Fitch and R. Osiander further discussed the sources, detectors, and modulators for practical THz systems \cite{sur2}.
-In 2007, several magazines were coming up with reports of THz technology progress status and applications of THz systems \cite{sur3,sur4,sur5}.
+In 2007, several magazines came up with reports of THz technology progress status and applications of THz systems \cite{sur3,sur4,sur5}.
 In 2010, J. Federici and L. Moeller provided the first overview focusing on the THz communications including channel coding, generation methods, detection, antennas, and link measurements \cite{sur6}.
-After that, K. c.
-Huang and Z. Wang provided a tutorial on constructing robust, low-cost THz wireless systems, in 2011 \cite{sur7}.
+After that, K. C. Huang and Z. Wang provided a tutorial on constructing robust, low-cost THz wireless systems, in 2011 \cite{sur7}.
 In the same year, T. Nagatsuma \emph{et al.} discussed the current progress of THz communications applications and highlighted some issues that need to be considered for the future of THz systems \cite{sur8,sur9,sur10}.
-In 2012, K. Wu \emph{et al.} provided a tutorial on THz antenna technologies and T. Kurner \emph{et al.} reports the standardization at IEEE 802.15 IG THz \cite{sur11,sur12}.
+In 2012, K. Wu \emph{et al.} provided a tutorial on THz antenna technologies, and T. Kurner \emph{et al.} reported the standardization at IEEE 802.15 IG THz \cite{sur11,sur12}.
 In 2014, T. Kurner and S. Priebe reported the current research projects, spectrum regulations, and ongoing standardization activities in THz communication systems \cite{sur15}.
-I. F. Akyildiz \emph{et al.} reported the state-of-the-art THz technologies and highlights the challenges from the communication and networking perspective as well as in terms of experimental testbeds \cite{sur16}.
-In 2015, A. Hirata and M. Yaita gave a brief overview of the THz technologies and standardizations of wireless communications \cite{sur17}.
-In 2016, C. Lin and G. Y. L. Li reported an array-of-subarrays structure in THz wireless systems and discussed the benefits in terms of circuit and communication \cite{sur18}.
-M. Hasan \emph{et al.} provided an overview of the progress on graphene-based devices and Nagatsuma, T. \emph{et al.} gave a tutorial on the photonics technologies in THz communications.
-J. F. Federici \emph{et al.} gave a survey to illustrate the impact of weather on THz wireless links \cite{sur19,sur20,sur21}.
+I. F. Akyildiz \emph{et al.} reported the state-of-the-art THz technologies and highlighted the challenges from the communication and networking perspective as well as in terms of experimental testbeds \cite{sur16}.
+In 2015, A. Hirata and M. Yaita gave a brief overview of the THz technologies and standardization of wireless communications \cite{sur17}.
+In 2016, C. Lin and G. Y. Li reported an array-of-subarrays structure for THz wireless systems and discussed the benefits in terms of circuit and communication \cite{sur18}.
+M. Hasan \emph{et al.} provided an overview of the progress on graphene-based devices and Nagatsuma, T. \emph{et al.} gave a tutorial on the photonics technologies in THz communications \cite{sur19,sur20}.
+J. F. Federici \emph{et al.} gave a survey to illustrate the impact of weather on THz wireless links \cite{sur21}.
 In 2017, S. Mumtaz \emph{et al.} discussed the opportunities and challenges in THz communications for vehicular networks \cite{sur22}.
 In 2018, V. Petrov \emph{et al.} provided a tutorial on propagation modeling, antenna, and testbed designs \cite{sur23}.
-A. -A. A. Boulogeorgos \emph{et al.} reported the basic system architecture for THz wireless links with bandwidths into optical networks \cite{sur24}.
+A. Boulogeorgos \emph{et al.} reported the basic system architecture for THz wireless links with bandwidths into optical networks \cite{sur24}.
 C. Han and Y. Chen reported three methods, e.g., deterministic, statistical, and hybrid methods, to model THz propagation channels \cite{sur25}.
 I. F. Akyildiz \emph{et al.} focused on the solution to the THz distance limitation \cite{sur251}.
 N. Khalid \emph{et al.} provided a tutorial on performing THz modulation schemes \cite{sur26}.
+D. Headland\cite{sur261} provided a tutorial on the basic principles of beam control in the THz band.